bashleigh/GPIO/README.md

     \ChickenTikkaMasala\GPIO\Bridge\Laravel\Events\EventSubscriber::class,
 ];
 ```
-The above is for recaching the GPIO manager after a request to prevent redeclaration of the manager and resetting everything to their default value
+The above is for recaching the GPIO manager after a request to prevent redeclaration of the manager and resetting everything to their default value.

+> If you run your application and alter your environment setup, you may want to run `php artisan cache:clear` to clear the cached setup.

 Publish the vendor to get the config files